KamWithK/AnkiconnectAndroid/docs/api.md

     exist.
     For example, if your first field was `Word`, `canAddNotes` determines whether a note can be added or not by seeing if the query `Word:(WORD FIELD CONTENTS)` finds any matches.
-    Any match will return `false`, and no matches will return `true`.
+    Finding any match will return `false`, and no matches will return `true`.
-* Because this queries the database, this suffers the same problem as the query in `findNotes`.
+* Because this internally queries the database, this action suffers from the same problems as `findNotes`.
     To guarantee the correctness of the query, you must use the new backend.
 * Used by Yomichan